thanados-network/histarchexplorer/README.md

         cd install
         cat 1_structure.sql 2_data_model.sql | psql -d <DATABASE_NAME> -f -

-Or run the script if you have the correct database credentials (TODO!)
+Or run the script if you have the correct database credentials in "instance/production.py"

-        python3 .\install/install_script.py
+        python3 /install/install_script.py